 - To avoid scalds, keep the hot water heater set no higher than 120° F and place anti-scald devices on faucets and showers to prevent scald burns during bathing and washing.
 Also, always test the water first before placing a child in the tub.
 Water should be less than 100° F.

-- Keep hot drinks away from edges of tables and counters, and consider using mugs with tight fitting lids for all hot drinks.
+- Keep hot drinks away from the edges of tables and counters, and consider using mugs with tight-fitting lids for all hot drinks.

 - Handles of pots and pans should be turned away from the edge of the stove and, if possible, on the back burner.
 This will help to prevent scald burns, as well as contact burns from touching hot pots and pans.